2009 Washington Nationals season: Draft

-The 2009 Major League Baseball First-Year Player Draft took place from June 9 to June 11.
+The 2009 Major League Baseball draft took place from June 9 to June 11.
 With their first pick – the first pick overall – the Nationals selected pitcher Stephen Strasburg.
 Other notable players the Nationals selected were pitcher Drew Storen (10th overall, a first-round supplemental pick they received for failing to sign Aaron Crow in 2008), second baseman Jeff Kobernus (second round, 50th overall), shortstop Michael A. Taylor (sixth round, 172nd overall), pitcher Taylor Jordan (ninth round, 262nd overall), pitcher Nate Karns (12th round, 352nd overall), and pitcher Marcus Stroman (18th round, 532nd overall).
 Stroman opted not to sign with the team.

 Roster

 Attendance

 Finishing with the worst record in Major League Baseball for the second consecutive year, the Nationals drew only 1,817,226 fans at Nationals Park in 2009, placing them 13th in attendance among the 16 National League teams for the second year in a row.
 It was the lowest attendance total in their short history in Washington.
 Their highest attendance at a home game was on April 5, when they drew 41,290 for a game against the Philadelphia Phillies on Opening Day, while their lowest was 10,999 for a game against the Houston Astros on September 20.
 Their average home attendance was 22,716 per game, their lowest since arriving in Washington in 2005, but slightly higher than their average the following season.